Non Sequitur by Wiley Miller for July 06, 2021

 25. Ecsegar

-dwagon55 almost 3 years ago
+dwagon55 over 3 years ago

 Ever see the Cary Grant Movie: “Mr. Blandings Builds his Dream House”?